oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/Solved/12-Projections.SingleStream/README.md

     - total amount of products in the basket,
     - total number of products
     - list of products (e.g. if someone added the same product twice, then we should have one element with the sum).
-2. View of the summary of the customer's purchases, where we have information about:
+2. View with short information about pending shopping carts.
+It's intended to be used as list view for administration:
-    - the number of all products in the confirmed shopping carts
+    - total amount of products in the basket,
-    - the total amount of confirmed product items.
+    - total number of products
+    - confirmed and canceled shopping carts should not be visible.

 Add event handlers registrations in [ProjectionsTests](ProjectionsTests.cs) calling [EventBus.Register](./Tools/EventBus.cs) method.